yowainwright/datastructures/packages/linked-list/README.md

 # Linked List ⛓

-> The Linked List collection of data items in an unknown order.
-Instead, each data item to the next.
+> The Linked List is a datastructure for storing a list collection of data items in an unknown order.

+Each data item is made with a relationsip to its nextNode.
+This creates a nested data structure versus an array-like structure for containing a list of data items.

 This is the Linked List Package of **Data Structures TS**.